syncfusion-content/blazor-docs/blazor/datagrid/paging.md

 ### Customize page size dropdown

-The Syncfusion&reg; Grid allows you to customize the default values of the page size dropdown in the pager, allowing you to change the number of records displayed per page.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid allows you to customize the default values of the page size dropdown in the pager, allowing you to change the number of records displayed per page.
 To achieve this, you can define the [PageSizes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageSizes) property as an array of string instead of boolean value.

 The following example demonstrate how to customize the default values of the pager dropdown using the `PageSizes` property: